dohnto/k8s-geomap-dashboard/README.md

 Various cloud providers codes for their regions (e. g.
 AWS' `us-east-1`) and those map to a location.

 There are 2 artifacts of this project which can be used for different purposes:
- * [Gazetteer File](#gazetteer-file) - contains mapping of the cloud region code to latitude and longitude
+ * [Gazetteer Files](#gazetteer-files) - contains mapping of the cloud region code to latitude and longitude
- * [Grafana Kubernetes Dashboard](#grafana-dashboard) - leverages the gazetteer file and metrics provided by [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and displays Kubernetes resources in a Grafana Geomap Dashboard.
+ * [Grafana Kubernetes Dashboard](#grafana-dashboard) - leverages the gazetteer files and metrics provided by [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and displays Kubernetes resources in a Grafana Geomap Dashboard.

 ## [Grafana Dashboard](https://grafana.com/grafana/dashboards/19963)
 ![Grafana Dashboard](/img/node-dashboard.png)